2006–07 Manchester United F.C. season: FA Cup

 United met Middlesbrough in the quarter-finals of the FA Cup.
 The game was played on 10 March.
 Wayne Rooney put United ahead after 23 minutes with a low drive, but Lee Cattermole volleyed Boro level on the half-time point.
 George Boateng headed in Middlesbrough's second a minute after half-time, but then handled Rio Ferdinand's header in the 66th minute.
 Cristiano Ronaldo converted the subsequent penalty to hand United a replay.

 The replay against Middlesbrough was played on 19 March.
 The game was at a 0–0 stalemate until the 76th minute, when Cristiano Ronaldo once again converted from the penalty spot.
 The penalty was awarded when the winger was chopped down by behind from Jonathan Woodgate.
 The impressive Mark Schwarzer had twice thwarted Wayne Rooney when the striker had been put clean through with Boro on the back foot throughout.
 Boro substitute James Morrison was sent-off in injury time for a reckless lunge on Ronaldo.
 United won the game 1–0 to send them through to the last four.

 United booked a ticket in the FA Cup Final with a 4–1 win over Watford.
-Wayne Rooney opened the scoring when he fired home an excellent 20-yard drive after just six minutes, but Watford equalised through Hameur Bouazza's overhead kick in the 26th minute.
+Wayne Rooney opened the scoring when he fired home an excellent 20-yard drive after just six minutes, but Watford equalised through Hamer Bouazza's overhead kick in the 26th minute.
 United restored their lead two minutes later when Cristiano Ronaldo bundled in Rooney's cross, and Rooney wrapped up the win with a close finish after 66 minutes.
 Substitute Kieran Richardson chipped in a fourth to secure United's place in the final.

 United lost the FA Cup Final, the first FA Cup Final to be played at the new Wembley Stadium, 1–0 to Chelsea.
 The game was goal-less after 90 minutes, and looked set to be going towards penalties until Didier Drogba poked home a late winner in the 116th minute.
 Receiving Mikel John Obi's pass, Drogba clipped the ball to Frank Lampard before spinning into the box.
 The England midfielder delivered the perfect volleyed return to Drogba who nipped ahead of Edwin van der Sar before poking home.
 Chelsea tried to halt a United comeback, which was virtually impossible, for which Chelsea received three yellow cards.
 United could not find a goal to pull back, thus meaning that Chelsea were the first FA Cup winners at the new Wembley.